 A PGA golfer wouldn't show up to the course and play a whole round with a nine iron, and you shouldn't show up to the lake with one rod for all your presentations.
 Different lures require different rod/reel setups to be most effective, and having the wrong setup can dramatically affect both the number of bites you get – and how frequently you get them to the boat.

-Rod: Winding a spinnerbait around cover is as classic as it comes in bass fishing, and although you won't find many anglers today using the short 5 foot long pistol grip rods that were so common in the 1980’s, the ideal spinnerbait rod for close quarters should still be shorter than many other techniques.
+Rod: Winding a spinnerbait around cover is as classic as it comes in bass fishing, and although you won't find many anglers today using the short 5-foot long pistol grip rods that were so common in the 1980s, the ideal spinnerbait rod for close-quarters should still be shorter than many other techniques.
 Most top anglers opt for a medium or medium-heavy power rod between 6' and 7' long with a moderate fast taper.

 Reel: The ideal reel for close quarter's spinnerbait fishing is something in a moderate gear ratio, like 6.1:1 or 6.4:1.
-You want to be able to fish it efficiently, but still be able to slow it down to a crawl over stumps, logs, and laydowns.
+You want to be able to fish it efficiently but still be able to slow it down to a crawl over stumps, logs, and laydowns.

-Line: Because you're fishing around cover like wood, docks, and vegetation, the ideal line for spinnerbaits around cover is heavy 17 to 22 pound monofilament, co-polymer, or fluorocarbon.
+Line: Because you're fishing around cover like wood, docks, and vegetation, the ideal line for spinnerbaits around cover is heavy 17 to 22-pound monofilament, co-polymer, or fluorocarbon.

 Rod: Like a lipless crank or spinnerbait, the vibrating jig is an excellent presentation for covering water and searching for big bites.
-Not coincidentally, the same rods that work for lipless cranks will also perform well for vibrating jigs.
+The same rods that work for lipless cranks will also perform well for vibrating jigs.
 Think something in the 7'2" to 7'6" range, with a medium-heavy to heavy power and a moderate-fast tip – you want to have a little flex to let the fish load up.

-Line: Although they can be worked effectively on both braid and fluorocarbon, most top pros rely on fluorocarbon for vibrating jigs, typically between 15 and 20 pound test, depending on the amount of cover and the size of the fish being targeted.
+Line: Although they can be worked effectively on both braid and fluorocarbon, most top pros rely on fluorocarbon for vibrating jigs, typically between 15 and 20-pound test, depending on the amount of cover and the size of the fish being targeted.

 Rod: One of the best cold-water baits around, jerkbaits have a deadly darting, erratic motion when twitched and paused.
-In order to accurately and precisely impart said action, the right jerkbait rod is a necessity.
-Because the rod is twitched down toward the water's surface, most pros opt for a shorter jerkbait rod, something in the 6’ to 7’ range, with a medium power and a moderate-fast tip.
-As tempting as it is to use a super-fast tip because it's so responsive on the jerk, remember that bass often slap at jerkbaits and get hooked in weird places.
-If you have too fast an action, you’ll lose many of these fish.
-For smaller jerkbaits, don't be afraid to try a spinning model in the 6'6" to 7' range, with a medium power and fast action.
+To accurately and precisely impart said action, the right jerkbait rod is a necessity.
+Because the rod is twitched toward the water's surface, most pros opt for a shorter jerkbait rod, a medium power, and a moderate-fast tip in the 6' to 7' range.
+As tempting as using a super-fast tip because it's so responsive on the jerk, remember that bass often slaps at jerkbaits and gets hooked in weird places.
+You'll lose many of these fish if you have too fast an action.
+For smaller jerkbaits, don't be afraid to try a spinning model in the 6'6" to 7' range, with medium power and fast action.